Aleksandr Lapin (general)

-Aleksandr Pavlovich Lapin (Александр Павлович Лапин; born 1 January 1964) is a retired Russian army officer and former commander of the Leningrad Military District between 16 May 2024 and 21 September 2025.
-He was promoted to the rank of colonel general in 2019.
+Colonel General Aleksandr Pavlovich Lapin (Note: Александр Павлович Лапин) (born 1 January 1964) is a Russian retired military officer who last served as commander of the restored Leningrad Military District from 2024 to 2025.
+He was previously the chief of staff and first deputy commander-in-chief of the Russian Ground Forces from 2023 to 2024, and commander of the Central Military District from 2017 to 2022.

 He was the commander of the Army Groups "Center" and "North" of the Russian Army Forces in the Russian invasion of Ukraine.
 On 10 January 2023, he was appointed Chief of Staff of the Russian Ground Forces.

 Biography

 Early life and career

 Lapin was born on 1 January 1964.
 After graduating from high school, he studied at the Kazan Chemical–Technological Institute from 1981 to 1982.
 From 1982 to 1984 he served in the ranks of the Soviet Army in the Soviet Air Defense Forces.
 After that, he entered the Kazan Higher Tank Command School named after the Presidium of the Supreme Soviet of the Tatar Autonomous Soviet Socialist Republic, from which he graduated in 1988.
 After graduation, he served as commander of a tank platoon and tank company in the Leningrad Military District and in the Coastal Forces of the Northern Fleet.

 In 1997, he graduated from the Malinovsky Military Armored Forces Academy.
 After graduation, he served in the 58th Combined Arms Army as the commander of a separate tank battalion.
 Since 1999, Lapin was the chief of staff, commander of the 429th Motor Rifle Regiment of the 19th Motor Rifle Division.
 From 2001 to 2003, he became the Chief of Staff of the 20th Guards Motorized Rifle Carpathian-Berlin Division.